Before you start

 • the application form

-Before starting your application, you should also confirm you meet the following eligibility criteria.
+Before starting your application, you should confirm you meet the following eligibility criteria.
 At the time of your application, you must be:

 • A full-time SAIT student